duanwenyi/daisy/README.md

 # daisy
-A nice girl monitor your life
+A nice user define signal monitor for EDA tools